 - Then, medicine is started.

-Following methods of monitoring are being used in any of the IUI cycle type:
+Following methods of monitoring are being used in any of the IUI cycle types:

-Blood hormone level is monitored: LH levels in blood are indicative of when a woman is about to ovulate.
-This helps with the propertimings of IUI treatmentcycle.
-Also, doctor asks to measure estradiol levels in blood to check the response to ovary stimulating drugs.
+Blood hormone level is monitored: LH levels in the blood are indicative of when a woman is about to ovulate.
+This helps with the proper timings of IUI treatment cycle.
+Also, the doctor asks to measure estradiol levels in the blood to check the response to ovary-stimulating drugs.
 With every mature follicle, around 150-200 pg/ml of estradiol is released in the blood.
+(6) (7)

 Some women can have slow development of the uterus lining by this time.
-In that case, doctor can repeat the test after 2-3 days, to check the thickness of lining again.
+In that case, the doctor can repeat the test after 2-3 days, to check the thickness of the lining again.
 Otherwise, medicines are given to ensure the uterus lining thickness.
+(10)